- About Us

 Partnership for Shared Book Collections

-Please visit the new website for the Partnership, sharedprint.org.
-Documentation and other materials about the Partnership can be found there moving forward.
+Please visit the new website for the Partnership, https://sharedprint.org/.
+Documentation and other materials about the Partnership can be found there as of January 2020.

 The Partnership for Shared Book Collections grew out of Summit meetings hosted by EAST in April and December of 2018 which included representatives from the current monograph shared print programs in the U.S. and Canada as well as other thought leaders and experts in preservation and scholarly communications.
 The Partnership is a federation of these programs with the goal of coordinating collaboration across the programs to support cost-effective retention of and access to print book collections with the goal of ensuring the long-term preservation, accessibility and integrity of these scholarly print resources.